jjlledo/hs-download/README.md

 Number of 1080p magnets found: 12
 ```

-Since the script relies on `pyautogui` pressing enter to automate adding torrents to your client
+Since the script relies on `pyautogui` pressing enter to automate adding torrents to your client, please wait without touching your computer until the script has finished.

 ## Motivation